Morning talk

 Time for quantum mechanics

 I love this time of year.
 Cleaning up the garden barn and getting ready to start seeds.
-The process is amazing, satisfying & gives me such a sense of accomplishment to watch a seed germinate.
+The process is amazingly satisfying, & there’s such a sense of accomplishment to watch a seed germinate.
 And if I can get the hard ones to germinate (i.e. rosemary)?
 Or get 100% germination rate when 75-90 % is average?
 Oh my.
 What a day for my over-achiever syndrome.
 What’s crazy is that this natural process is free (seed, soil, moisture & sun) & poof!
 Quantum mechanics is underway.
-The “god particle”, dark energy, dark matter is all wrapped up in a perfect combination to mysteriously kickstart life (big bang) & grow life to a healthy & bountiful harvest (photosynthesis aka quantum mechanics).
+The “god particle”, dark energy, dark matter is all wrapped up in a perfect combination to mysteriously kickstart life & grow it to a healthy & bountiful harvest.
 I’m oversimplifying something I don’t understand, but what I do understand is starting seeds is truly & incredibly satisfying!
 I’ll leave the brilliant minds to tackle the 95% of the universe that is still unknown.

 Orange Beach, Alabama